kubernetes/community/README.md

 For more specific topics, try a SIG.

-## SIGs
+## Governance

-Kubernetes is a set of subprojects, each shepherded by a Special Interest Group (SIG).

-A first step to contributing is to pick from the [list of kubernetes SIGs](sig-list.md).
+Kubernetes has three types of groups that are officially supported:

+* **Committees** are named sets of people that are chartered to take on sensitive topics.
+  This group is encouraged to be as open as possible while achieving its mission but, because of the nature of the topics discussed, private communications are allowed.
+  Examples of committees include the steering committee and things like security or code of conduct.
+* **Special Interest Groups (SIGs)** are persistent open groups that focus on a part of the project.
+  SIGs must have open and transparent proceedings.
+  Anyone is welcome to participate and contribute provided they follow the Kubernetes Code of Conduct.
+  The purpose of a SIG is to own and develop a set of **subprojects**.
+  * **Subprojects** Each SIG can have a set of subprojects.
+    These are smaller groups that can work independently.
+    Some subprojects will be part of the main Kubernetes deliverables while others will be more speculative and live in the `kubernetes-sigs` github org.
+* **Working Groups** are temporary groups that are formed to address issues that cross SIG boundaries.
+  Working groups do not own any code or other long term artifacts.
+  Working groups can report back and act through involved SIGs.

+See the [full governance doc](governance.md) for more details on these groups.

-A SIG can have its own policy for contribution, described in a `README` or `CONTRIBUTING` file in the SIG folder in this repo (e.g. [sig-cli/CONTRIBUTING](sig-cli/CONTRIBUTING.md)), and its own mailing list, slack channel, etc.
+A SIG can have its own policy for contribution, described in a `README` or `CONTRIBUTING` file in the SIG folder in this repo (e.g. [sig-cli/CONTRIBUTING.md](sig-cli/CONTRIBUTING.md)), and its own mailing list, slack channel, etc.

 If you want to edit details about a SIG (e.g. its weekly meeting time or its leads), please follow [these instructions](./generator) that detail how our docs are auto-generated.